PhiCtl/Fireflies/README.md

 ### LSTM model training
 This notebook offers several functionalities
 * Building and training an LSTM / bidirectional LSTM model on training data set, evaluating it against validation set.
-- several formats of datasets can be built.
+Several formats of datasets can be built.
 * Cross validating the different hyperparameters
 * Making predictions of the hold out test set